 As an employee at Novo Nordisk you will have the potential to make a difference to both patients and society.
 Together we improve treatment outcomes for people with diabetes and other chronic diseases.
 By improving treatment we will not only keep patients healthy and productive, but we also help their families and their communities.

-We already employ more than 40,300 employees in 75 countries who strive to make a difference every day.
+We already employ more than 42,100 employees in 79 countries who strive to make a difference every day.
 Join us and you will have the opportunity to grow and develop your career with a company with high employee commitment and satisfaction (83,3 on average on a 100-scale in internal satisfaction surveys).
 And that has been ranked among the best places to work in Denmark, Argentina, France, Poland, South Africa and the US.
-Read more.

 So take the next step towards a life-changing career.